ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 3. Enter the connection information required for your data source.
 Typically, you need to provide information like the host, port number, user name, and password.

-4. You can discover assets from connections to {{site.data.keyword.Db2_on_Cloud_short}}, which gives you the ability to add all tables from the connection as data assets to a project.
+4. You can discover assets from connections to Data Virtualization, which gives you the ability to add all tables from the connection as data assets to a project.
 Select **Discover data assets** and choose a project.

 5. Click **Create**.
 The connection appears on the **Assets** page.